Pensions and benefits for widow(er)s

 No. If you lived with your partner without being married, you will not receive a spouse's pension, as it is only paid to people who were married or in a registered partnership.
 If you have children together who are minors or students, they are still entitled to an orphan's pension.

 Use the application form for survivors’ pension to apply for the spouse’s pension.
 You can use the same application form to apply for the spouse’s pension paid both by employment pension insurance companies and by Kela.
 You can submit your application either to the employment pension insurance company used by your spouse's employer or to Kela.
+Information on applying for spouse’s pension on the Kela website.

 If your spouse has lived abroad, you may also be entitled to a spouse's pension from that country.
 In that case, fill in Appendix U in addition to the application for survivors’ pension.
 The appendix contains questions about your spouse’s stay and employment abroad.